-The process can be tricky first time round, so we have a Private Accommodation Advisor who can give you advice and even read over your tenancy contract.
+The process can be tricky, no matter whether you’re a new or an experienced house-hunter, so we have a Private Accommodation Advisor who can give you advice and even read over your tenancy contract.

 Here are some useful things to think about...

-As a tenant, you should always sign a contract outlining your rights and responsibilities.
-Read this thoroughly before you sign and keep a copy in case you need to refer to it again.
-If you’ve got any questions or need help, email us on email@example.com.
+As a renter, you should always have a written contract outlining your rights and responsibilities.
+Read this thoroughly before you sign and pay any money; and keep a copy in case you need to refer to it again.
+If you’ve got any questions or need help, email the Private Accommodation Adviser on firstname.lastname@example.org.

 Rent is usually paid monthly in advance.
-Damage deposits usually cost between 6 weeks to 2 months rent.
-So you this commonly means you have to pay a total between 2½ and 3 months rent before you move in.
-Agency fees can also occur if you rent via a lettings agent.
-If you don’t have a guarantor you may be asked to pay much more rent in advance before you move in, please get in touch with our Private Accommodation Adviser if you have any questions about this.
+Damage deposits are the equivalent of 5 weeks’ rent.
+So this means you will pay a total of about 2½ months rent before you move in.
+If you don’t have a guarantor you may be asked to pay much more rent in advance before you move in.
+Please get in touch with our Private Accommodation Adviser if you have any questions about this.

 A lot of properties are marketed or fully managed by letting agents.
-Legally, letting agents need to be members of a professional body or redress scheme, such as the Association of Residential Letting Agents (ARLA).
-Letting agents must advertise their fees and charges in advance and aren’t allowed to charge you any money before you accept a property.
+Legally, letting agents need to be a member of a redress scheme, either the PRS or the Property Ombudsman.
+Letting agents are also required to have Client Money Protection.
+And they are no longer allowed to charge letting fees to tenants!

 Our Top 5 house-hunting tips